Ameya29/Google-Drive-Clone/ReadMe.md

 # Google Drive Clone

-A static clone of the Google Drive website
+A static clone of the Google Drive website built using HTML & CSS

 ## Run Locally